mariusurbelis/information-security-assignment/README.md

   - Parse for the pass and username
   - Can use a data structure to store the username and hashed pass
 - Some form of an interface
-  - Just a cmd interface
+  - Just a CMD interface
   - Which takes in the user input
     - For username and password
 - Hashing function which uses OpenSSL